 - A. In judging blows, all fighters are presumed to be wearing common civil attire of the period, not armor (i.e., a shirt, pants/skirt, soft leather shoes).
-If the blow could have been felt through this attire, regardless of armor actually worn, then it is good. - B. Tourneys may be held which define areas of the body as if armored, and to what degree, so long as all the participants are made aware of these special conditions prior to the start of combat. - C. In rapier combat, blows will be counted as though they were struck with a real blade, extremely sharp on point and edge.
+If the blow gets caught on clothing or armor but would have been a valid blow if the armor/clothing did not interfere, regardless of armor actually worn, then it is good. - B. Tourneys may be held which define areas of the body as if armored, and to what degree, so long as all the participants are made aware of these special conditions prior to the start of combat. - C. In rapier combat, blows will be counted as though they were struck with a real blade, extremely sharp on point and edge.
 Any blow that would have penetrated the skin shall be counted a good blow.
 Any blow that strikes a mask, helm or gorget shall be counted as though it struck flesh.
-Kingdoms shall not alter this standard. - D. A valid blow to the: - head, - neck, - torso. - inner groin (to the fighter's hand width down the inner limb), or - armpit (to the fighter's inner hand width down the limb)
+Kingdoms shall not alter this standard. - D. A valid blow to the:

+head, neck, torso, inner groin (to the fighter's hand width down the inner limb), or armpit (to the fighter's inner hand width down the limb)